Back to Blog

 • Required for sending more than a few hundred messages per day

-• Replaces older short code system
+• Replaces the older short code system

 Registration Process